qawolf/qawolf/docs/docs/what_is_qa_wolf.md

 QA Wolf is an [open source](https://github.com/qawolf/qawolf) [Node.js library](https://www.npmjs.com/package/qawolf) for creating browser tests 10x faster.

 Our goal is to provide an out of the box, opinionated solution to create browser tests and run them in CI.
-In other words, we are building the zero configuration browser testing library that "just works."
+In other words, we are building a zero configuration browser testing library that "just works."

 A big part of "just works" is allowing you to test your application like a real user.
 This includes supporting multiple windows, third party sites, and hot keys.